chen-robert/writeups/usaco/2015/Dec3.md

 ##### Range Sums
 Similarly, this technique can be applied to a Segment Tree for range sums.
 That implementation is left as an exercise to the reader.

-My solution can be found at
+My solution can be found [here](https://github.com/chen-robert/writeups/blob/master/usaco/2015/code/haybales.java)